 The Origin of the Term “Groupie”

 The strongest evidence that Zappa coined the term “groupie(s)” is his 1966 song “Groupie Bang Bang” (recorded in 1966 but not released until later) and video footage of him claiming to have coined the term as can be seen in various Zappa documentaries (including Eat that Question).
-However, we can’t fully prove he was actually the first to use the term (as that requires proving others didn’t, and we lack that evidence).
-Here all we can do is prove that no one is on record using the term earlier than Zappa.
+However, we can’t prove he was the first to use the term as that requires proving others didn’t, and we lack that evidence) Here we can only prove that no one is on the record using the term earlier than Zappa.

 Claims for the origin of the term “groupie” include:

 - That “the term was coined in an article from a British journalist from the mid-1960’s who wrote an article that called ‘girls who follow groups’ i.e. group+ies” (see VH1’s Let’s Spend the Night Together for that claim).

 - That the term in its modern sense was coined by Groupies: The Girls of Rock (a February 1969 issue of Rolling Stone focused on “the sexual behavior of rock musicians and groupies”).

 - That Bill Wyman of the Rolling Stones coined the term in 1965.
 He denies it, which pokes holes in that theory.

 We may never know for sure whether Frank Zappa coined the term to parody the hippy culture and rock bands of the Sunset Strip or just adopted the word early to describe their behavior believing that he had coined it.